Loading...

 Portion Control

-Include a source of protein, such as grilled chicken or tofu, alongside your meal to slow down digestion and the absorption of sugars.
+Incorporate a source of protein such as a small serving of grilled chicken or tofu alongside your meal.
+Protein can help slow down the absorption of carbohydrates.

 Stay Hydrated